Australia–Saudi Arabia relations: History

 Australia and Saudi Arabia established relations following the end of World War II.
 Saudi Arabia and Australia were part of the joint-alliance with the United States during the Cold War, as both were strongly anti-communist and hostile to the Soviet Union.
-Once the Cold War came to an end, Saudi Arabia and Australia increased their cooperation.

-Saudi Arabia, along with the United Arab Emirates, is Australia's major market partner in the Middle East.

-With Saudi Arabia announced Saudi Vision 2030, Australia was viewed highly for its contribution to the vision development.
+Australia first appointed a resident ambassador in 1974, with the embassy located in Jeddah along with those of other foreign legations.
+Saudi Arabia appointed its first resident ambassador in 1982, establishing an embassy in Canberra.
+The Australian embassy was moved to the Saudi capital Riyadh in 1984 at the request of the Saudi government.

+21st century

 In 2016, it was reported that Saudi embassy staff in Canberra overspeed and do not pay their fines.

 In 2018, after Jamal Khashoggi was assassinated, the Australian government condemned the Saudi authorities and stated that Australian diplomats would not be attending an international event later that year.

+In 2019, when Saudi Arabia announced Saudi Vision 2030, Australia was viewed highly for its contribution to the vision development.

+Sporting relations

 2018 World Cup qualifying controversy

-During the 2018 FIFA World Cup qualification – AFC Third Round, Australia faced up Saudi Arabia in an important game over 2018 FIFA World Cup in Adelaide.
-The match happened after the deadly Manchester Arena bombing killing 23 people and two sides were informed to make one-minute silence; however the Saudi team, instead of observing one minute, disrespected the local populace by taking on the ground.
-This has caused uproar that Saudis did not demonstrate respect for the population and that Saudis did not respect the deaths despite Saudi explanation that it wasn't part of Saudi culture, given how they already observed silence for the Qatar Airways Cup match between Al-Ahli Saudi FC and FC Barcelona a year earlier.
+During the 2018 FIFA World Cup qualification – AFC third round, Australia faced up Saudi Arabia in an important game in Adelaide.
+The match happened after the deadly Manchester Arena bombing in England, which saw 23 people killed in an Islamic terror attack.
+The two teams were reportedly informed that a minute's silence would be held before the game, however the Saudi team did not observe the minute's silence.
 The Saudi officials later apologized for the misdeed and claimed to correct the mistakes.

-Australia won the game 3–2 but only managed to qualify for World Cup throughout playoffs while Saudi Arabia managed to become one of four Asian teams to qualify first.
+2023 FIFA Women's World Cup

+In 2023, it was announced that the Saudi Tourism Authority would be a major sponsor of the 2023 FIFA Women's World Cup hosted by Australia and New Zealand.
+In response, Football Australia publicly criticised FIFA for its lack of conclusion, following concerns expressed in Australia over human rights violations.
+The sponsorship was ultimately not proceeded with.

 Economic relations

 In 2021, the two-way goods and services trade totalled $2.93 billion.
-Saudi Arabia is a substantial market for beef, sheep meat, barley, wheat, dairy products, cosmetics, pharmaceuticals, vehicle parts and accessories and vegetables.
+Saudi Arabia is a substantial market for Australian beef, sheep meat, barley, wheat, dairy products, cosmetics, pharmaceuticals, vehicle parts and accessories and vegetables.